airbytehq/airbyte/docs/using-airbyte/getting-started/oss-quickstart.md

     ```shell
     Credentials:
-    Email: user@company.example
+    Email: user@example.com
     // highlight-next-line
     Password: random_password
     Client-Id: 03ef466c-5558-4ca5-856b-4960ba7c161b
     Client-Secret: m2UjnDO4iyBQ3IsRiy5GG3LaZWP6xs9I
     ```

-    You can use that password to log into Airbyte, but you probably want to use your own email and password.
+2. Return to your browser and use that password to log into Airbyte.

+3. Optional: Since you probably want to set your own password, you can change it any time.
-3. Set an email.

     ```bash
-    abctl local credentials --email your.name@example.com
-    ```

-4. Set a new password.

-    ```bash
     abctl local credentials --password YourStrongPasswordExample
     ```

-Use this email and password to log into Airbyte in the future.
+    Your Airbyte server restarts.
+Once it finishes, use your new password to log into Airbyte again.

 ## What's next